Today we are going to show you an example of work, done a few years ago, in Birmingham

-This modern detached house in Birmingham had been extensively extended over the years to cope with a growing family.
+A modern detached house which had been extensively extended over the years to cope with a growing family.

 The house was in fairly good condition, but we did need to repair and replace some of the rendering, take off some flaking paint, and also repair some cracks in the walls that had appeared over time.

-Here is what we did to the house, with photos of each stage.
+Here is what we did to this house in Birmingham, with photos of each stage.

 We took some photos of each stage of the process to show you that we never cut corners in our work, and always finish each and every job to the highest standard possible.

-The exterior of the house is part brick and part render as you can see.
+The exterior of the house is part brick and part render.

 The photo below shows the section which took most of the weather and was, as a result, full of cracked and hollow render which needed to be replaced by our plasterers.